opsdroid/opsdroid/docs/configuration-reference.md

     secret_key: "myoauthsecret"
 ```

-Some connectors will allow you to specify a thinking and typing delay(in seconds) to simulate a real user.
-You just need to add the delay option under a connector.
+Some connectors will allow you to specify a delay to simulate a real user, you just need to add the delay option under a connector in the `configuration.yaml` file.

+**Thinking Delay:** accepts a _int_, _float_ or a _list_ to delay reply by _x_ seconds.
+**Typing Delay:** accepts a _int_ or _float_ that represents the number of characters typed per second.
+This number should be larger or equal to 6 to avoid lagging.

 Example: